dacrands/gatsby-blog/src/pages/10-7-18/index.md

 <br>

 Now we can use `pip` to install our packages, but always make sure your environment is active before doing so.
-If your environment is not active, not only will you be downloading all of those packages globally on your machine, but you will not be able to save the packages you use to the `requirements.txt` file, which is used to automatically download all of the packages in your application (Think of the `requirements.txt` as a `package.json` because it essentially is).
+If your environment is not active, not only will you be downloading all of those packages globally on your machine, but you will not be able to save the packages you use to the *requirements.txt* file.
+The *requirements.txt* is Flask's version of *package.json*, i.e., a list of your applications dependencies.